The early days of Bitcoin mining are often described as a gold rush.

 Such downside risks must always be factored into any sound business plan.

-The average home miner will struggle to be profitable or recoup the cost of mining hardware and electricity.
+The average home miner will struggle to be profitable or recoup the cost of mining hardware and electricity, especially with the Bitcoin downward price trend.

 Profitability is highly unlikely given the current circumstances.